Queen Charlotte Sound (Canada)

 Queen Charlotte Sound (Bassin de la Reine-Charlotte) is a sound of the Pacific Ocean in British Columbia, Canada, between Vancouver Island in the south and Haida Gwaii in the north.
 It merges with the Hecate Strait in the north and the Queen Charlotte Strait in the south.

 Queen Charlotte Sound is part of the Inside Passage shipping route.
-It is part of the Haíɫzaqv Nation territory also known as the Heiltsuk Nation.
+It is part of the Haíɫzaqv Nation territory and Heiltsuk Nation.

 Definition

 According to the BCGNIS, the northern boundary of Queen Charlotte Sound is defined as a line running from the southernmost point of Price Island to Cape St James on Kunghit Island, the southernmost point of Haida Gwaii.
 The western boundary is a line from Cape St James to Cape Scott at the north end of Vancouver Island.
 The southern boundary runs along the coast of Vancouver Island from Cape Scott to Cape Sutil, then to Cape Caution on the mainland.
 An older definition placed the northern boundary as a line from the southernmost point of Aristazabal Island to Cape St James.